Table of content

 • Share unboxing videos from buyers, photos, stories, and more on your social platforms and website.

-• Highlight recommendations from friends, family, influencers, verified accounts and industry though leaders.
+• Highlight recommendations from friends, family, influencers, verified accounts, and industry thought leaders.

 You can boost sales, build trust among potential leads, and highlight the brand's endorsements and value with the proper social proof on your affiliate website.